PGD and IVF Costs - What is the cost for preimplantation genetic diagnosis and/or PGS (preimplantation genetic screening)?

 - Consumers of infertility services in the US have a huge benefit in the SART and CDC IVF success rates reports

 - Every year these reports are published on the web and detail individual IVF clinic success rates by age

 - These reports allow couples considering IVF (with or without PGD) to check success rates of nearby clinics before deciding which clinic to use.

 - A clinic that charges 25% less but has a 50% lower success rate is not a bargain

 Costs for preimplantation genetic screening with trophectoderm biopsy

 - There are additional fees involved with trophectoderm biopsy because it is a 2 step process

-- The embryos must be frozen with this technique because current technology requires a 24-48 hour turn-around time for test results - too long for a fresh transfer
+- The embryos must be frozen with this technique because current technology requires about 24 hours for turn-around of test results - too long for a fresh transfer